50: 10/2004

 very database or spreadsheet literate, which is why we shall need

+outside help for spreadsheet querying.
 A: It doesn't sound like we have much of a technology

 base to work with here, but have no fear!
 I think there are a

+couple of simple things you can try.
 First, an angle on cost savings regarding advertising mail using

 Recency.
 I would focus on last purchase date, with the objective